Marlins get outfielder Starling Marte in trade with D-backs

 The Diamondbacks received pitchers Caleb Smith, Humberto Mejia and a player to be named.

 The 31-year-old Marte played most of his career with the Pittsburgh Pirates, where he was an All-Star in 2016.
-The two-time Gold Glove winner in left field was traded to the Diamondbacks during the offseason and played well, batting .311 with two homers, eight doubles and five stolen bases while playing center field.
+The two-time Gold Glove winner in left field was traded to the Diamondbacks during the off-season and played well, batting .311 with two homers, eight doubles and five stolen bases while playing centre .

+“We just get another solid, everyday bat,” Marlins president of baseball operations Michael Hill said.
+“Young players are going to have their growing pains.
+It’s a challenge when you’re trying to make it to the playoffs.
+We’re adding a bat that can take some pressure off our young guys and provide support to our existing core players.”

-Marte is eligible for free agency at the end of the season.
+Marte has a team option for next season.
 He went through personal tragedy in May when his wife, Noelia, died of a heart attack.

 The Diamondbacks turned into sellers at the trade deadline after losing 10 of their past 11 games.
-Earlier on Monday, they also traded All-Star left-hander Robbie Ray to the Blue Jays.
+They also traded All-Star left-handed starter Robbie Ray to the Blue Jays and closer Archie Bradley to the Reds.

-The Marlins also traded infielder-outfielder Jonathan Villar to the Toronto Blue Jays for a player to be named.
-Villar is batting .259 with nine stolen bases and is eligible for free agency after this season.
+Arizona expected to be a contender in the NL West this season but currently sits in last place with a 14-21 record.

+“There are moments in time you can't go chasing something that isn't there,” Arizona GM Mike Hazen said.
+“For this season, it hasn't been there.
+I feel like pivoting at this moment in time is what's most appropriate.”

 The Marlins are in the running for a playoff spot in this year's expanded 16-team format.
 They had a COVID-19 outbreak early in the year that kept them off the field for more than a week but have bounced back and their 15-15 record is good for second in the NL East.